cloudogu/dogu-development-docs/docs/core/compendium_en.md

 Privileged indicates whether the Docker socket should be mounted into the container file system.
 This field is optional.
 The default value is `false`.

-For security reasons, it is highly recommended to leave Privileged set to false since almost no dogu should gain retrospective container insights.
+For security reasons, it is highly recommended to leave Privileged set to false since almost no dogu should gain introspective container insights.

 Example: